glmck13/MobilePi/client-config/README.md

 ```
 If your connection freezes intermittently, you may have a problem with packet fragmentation if large packets inside the tunnel don't fit within the MTU defined on the encapsulating link.
 To work around this, decrease the MTU size for the tunnel by editing the "mtu" value within /etc/strongswan.d/charon/kernel-netlink.conf.
 # iPhone tethering
-apt-get install the following packages on your Pi:
+Install the following packages on your Pi:
 ```
-ipheth-utils
-libimobiledevice-utils
-libmtp-runtime
-usbmuxd
+apt install ipheth-utils libimobiledevice-utils libmtp-runtime usbmuxd
 ```
 Add the following entry to /etc/network/interfaces to automatically configure the interface & IPsec tunnel:
 ```